nyansapo-labs/propchain-contract/README.md

 ## Problem Statement

 After conducting extensive research in the Abokobi district, it became evident that the current methods of land management and storage rely heavily on spreadsheets and paper systems.
 These methods are prone to errors, inefficiencies, and lack of transparency.
-There is a pressing need for a reliable, secure, and transparent system to manage property registrations and ransactions.
+There is a pressing need for a reliable, secure, and transparent system to manage property registrations and transactions.

 ## Solution